 - Students are expected to follow the sequence COUN 592, COUN 593 beginning with the fall semester of the final year.
-Students who begin internship in the summer will register for COUN 591 for an additional 2 hours, but will still need to register for and attend fall and spring internship. - COUN electives: If COUN 591 Clinical Internship (2 hours) is taken, two additional elective credits are required.
-If COUN 591 is not taken, four COUN elective hours are required.
-COUN courses must total at least 64 hours. - Students should always check with the Graduate Department of Counseling prior to signing up for COUN 585, to assure that all prerequisites have been met.
+Students who begin internship in the summer will register for COUN 591 for an additional 2 hours, but will still need to register for and attend fall and spring internship. - Students should always check with the Graduate Department of Counseling prior to signing up for COUN 585, to assure that all prerequisites have been met.